 DJ Krome in Switzerland – March 1996.

-Bernie and Time didnt earn much from their Sub Base releases but they did learn during this time a great deal about music production and what gear they should be buying by gleaning as much info as they could from the in-house engineer for the label and fellow label artist, Austin, who was engineering Dan’s tracks as well as Krome & Time’s.
+Bernie and Time didnt earn much from their Sub Base releases but they did learn during this time a great deal about music production and what gear they should be buying by gleaning as much info as they could from the in-house engineer for the label and fellow label artist, Austin, who was engineering Krome & Time’s tracks whilst on the label.
 They purchased an Akai 1000, and an Ensoniq SQ80, which Bernie comments was “A bloody icon synth.
 I wish I still had one”.
 In addition they had a Roland SH-101 for the bass sounds, a Roland XP-60 and the classic Roland JD-800 workstation.
 Fully kitted out, they then plundered their record collections and their stash of Soundclash tapes.
 These, coupled with their newly acquired studio set-up, enabled them to start putting together some ideas, and around late 1993, the first versions of ‘Brok Out’ and ‘London Talk’ were created as rough sketches.
 As they were no longer recording for Sub Base, they had to create their own label to start releasing their reggae influenced jungle.

 A few years previously they had decided that if they ever had their own label, it would be called Tearin Vinyl – “It was a wicked name that mean what it said” Bernie muses.
 And now the opportunity had arisen that a label was the next logical progression in their career, so they jumped on a train and went to Reading, where they met up with Vinyl Distribution, who at that time, were the main distribution company in the UK for indie Jungle releases.
 They took the now finished versions of ‘Brok Out/London Talk’, which were the first tunes that Bernie had engineered and mixed down himself, and played them to the guys at Vinyl.
 A deal was struck there and then and Tearin Vinyl became a proper Jungle label.
 The first release, ‘Brok Out/London Talk’ was cut by Stu Hawkes at Masterpiece, who cut the majority of the labels early releases.